yuxshao/learn-gamedev/Introduction to Game Development.md

     var yrounded; if (vspeed > 0) yrounded = ceil(y+vspeed); else yrounded = floor(y+vspeed);

 > ##### Sidenote
 > For variables local to the event, you can prepend the variable initialization with `var`.
+However, things like `var someVariable = 5` is only allowed in Windows.
+In Mac, you must do `var someVariable; someVariable = 5;`

 Then use them in the collision code: